Skilled Migrant Resident Visa NZ – Your Pathway to Residency

 The new Skilled Migrant Visa NZ 6 point system

-new simplified points system, recognized by the New Zealand Qualifications Authority, will be introduced for the Skilled Migrant Category (SMC) Resident Visa on 9 October 2023, to replace the current 180-point system.
+A new simplified points system, recognized by the New Zealand Qualifications Authority, has been introduced for the Skilled Migrant Category (SMC) Resident Visa on 9 October 2023, to replace the previous 180-point system.

 If you have skilled employment or a job offer in New Zealand, you might be eligible for the Skilled Migrant Visa.